Pamela C. Rose LMBT, BA, AOS, BCTMB, ABMP

 Moving from New York to Holly Springs, North Carolina has had a positive impact on our family.
 Living here has taught us to slow down, appreciate all the beautiful things we see and enjoy all the experiences we encounter!

 We are thankful every day to be a part of such a great community.

-My husband and I have been married for 18 years, we have 2 children ages 14 and 10 and a loveable cockerpoo named Keeko!
-I enjoy bike riding, spending time with my family and doing what I love most "massage therapy".
+My husband and I have been married for 19 years, we have 2 children ages 15 and 11; a loveable cockapoo named Keeko and 2 guinea pigs named Elmo and Squash!!!
+I enjoy spending time with my family and furry friends and doing what I love most "massage therapy".
 Our best nights are spent in our home theater eating popcorn and watching our favorite movies as a family!